zertico/apidoc/source/index.md

 Authentication as Reseller allows the user to list and update information about yourself account.

-Authentication as Reseler allows the user to list, create and update informations about Users.
+Authentication as Reseller allows the user to list, create and update informations about Users.

 ## End Customer (User)